Amount applied toward our $82,314 District Mission Goal

 Lutheran Heritage Foundation (LHF) supports the mission of the LCMS – bringing Christ to the lost.
 We know that in addition to Bibles, pastors use other resources, e.g. Luther’s Catechism, hymnals, and devotionals, to teach the Gospel.
 Just one example of this is having a translation of A Child’s Garden of Bible Stories.
 Who doesn’t remember learning some of our Bible stories with this book?
 And so it is for those who speak another language.
 Having the opportunity to have books like this in their hands, in their own languages is invaluable in learning the Gospel.
 This grant would help LHF supply our missionaries with these Lutheran books translated in the languages of the people they serve.

-Dominican Republic Disability Ministry
+Expanding the Dominican Republic Disability Ministry

 Children with Intellectual and Development Disabilities (IDD) in the Dominican Republic have little government support to assist their families to care for them and often end up in orphanages in sub-human conditions.
 The same happens with adults who are mentally disabled.
 The Dominican Lutheran Church has established Good Shepherd Lutheran Homes to assist with the care of these people and the educating of their caregivers.
 The church visits these institutions and shares the Gospel with these children in messages, Bible stories, music, and craft activities.
 The grant would assist in the $60,000/year budget of running the Disability Ministry with salaries, food, clothing, medical care, education and utilities.